juliemturner/juliemturner.github.io/content/post/reactjs-fragments/index.md

 You can find the full details by checking out this post from the React JS blog: [React v16.2.0: Improved Support for Fragments](https://reactjs.org/blog/2017/11/28/react-v16.2.0-fragment-support.html)

-With regard to SharePoint Framework as best as I can tell, by doing a little [Office 365 CLI](https://github.com/pnp/office365-cli) sleuthing, the move from React 15.x directly to 16.3.2 happened in version 1.6, so that means since that version we've had the ability to do React.Fragments.
+With regard to SharePoint Framework as best as I can tell, by doing a little [CLI for Microsoft 365](https://github.com/pnp/cli-microsoft365) sleuthing, the move from React 15.x directly to 16.3.2 happened in version 1.6, so that means since that version we've had the ability to do React.Fragments.

 Hope this little tip helps.
 Happy Coding!